hmalphettes/cloudfoundry-vcapservices-java-helper/README.md

 	<constructor-arg value="postgresql" />
 	<constructor-arg value="/^postgres.*/" />
 	<!-- Negated: The first data-service that name does
-	     not matches the regular expression -->
+	     not match the regular expression -->
 	<constructor-arg value="!/^one.*/" />
 </bean>
 ```